NevinhaJS/nevinha-js/README.md

 # NevinhaJS

 ## What's NevinhaJS?
-A component render as [React](https://reactjs.org/) that goes beyond static methods and component lifecycles, including state, props and improving the way you make meaningful animations, providing an amazing experience.
+A component render as [React](https://reactjs.org/) that goes beyond static methods and component lifecycles, including state, props and improving the way you make meaningful animations, providing an amazing experience that helps you to become a professional deleloper in future.

 > 🚨 Importants Notes